Inzhenerka/docs.getdbt.tech/website/docs/reference/resource-configs/snowflake-configs.md

 ## Configuring table tags

-To add tags to tables, views and dynamic tables, use the `table_tag` config.
+To add tags to tables, views, and dynamic tables, use the `table_tag` config.
 Note, the tag must already exist in Snowflake before you apply it.

 <File name='models/<modelname>.sql'>